mlip-cmu/s2023/recitations/Recitation 10/README.md

 ## Installation
 - *Docker* - Docker is installed by default on most Linux distributions.
 However, if you do not have it, you can install it by following the instructions [here](https://docs.docker.com/engine/install/).
+    - Note: Make sure you have docker with this version - `Docker version 23.0.1`.
+The Kind load docker image command may fail otherwise.
 - *Kind* - Kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
 You can install it with the following on Linux:
     ```
     curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.17.0/kind-linux-amd64